EricMGustafson/fs-journal/quizzes/week04.md

 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
+  a promise is the process of sending data retrieval out and awaiting its return.  you catch errors from promises
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->
 ```
+  Get, post, put, delete
 ```
 **7.** What does the `API` acronym stand for?
 <!-- enter you answer in the space below -->